 It Takes Just a Few Minutes to Start Your CNA Career

-The Role of a Certified Nursing Assistant
+The Function of a CNA

-- Providing basic services to patients
+- Administering basic care to patients

 - Reading patient's vital signs

 - Maintaining a record of patient's health status

-- Cleaning and dressing patients
+- Bathing and dressing patients

 - Serving and helping patients with meals

 - Transporting patients to other rooms

 CNAs may also practice in Mountain Brook AL nursing homes or long term care centers.
 In those settings, nursing assistants are more engaged in helping patients with their Activities of Daily Living (ADL).
 ADLs are identified as routine activities that most people accomplish daily without assistance, for example eating, dressing, or using the washroom.
 Nursing assistants commonly build more of a bond with these patients since they often stay in the facilities for extended time periods.
 In many cases, they may end up being the channel between the patient and the balance of the medical staff because of their familiarity with their charges.
 Consequently, the CNA's expertise can be a valuable resource for preparing the appropriate care and treatment of long term care patients.